 Historic gathering spot for enslaved people

-This plaza in what is now Armstrong Park was the historic Sunday meeting place for enslaved people and free people of color.
+This plaza was the historic Sunday meeting place for enslaved people and free people of color where jazz is said to have gotten its start.
 The Code Noir or Black Code that was put into place by the king of France in 1724 gave enslaved people Sunday as a day of rest.
 They would often use this day to play music, dance, and practice their religions.
 In 1763, the code was relaxed and enslaved people were allowed to buy and sell their own goods, which many did as a way to earn enough money to buy their own freedom, a practice called cortacion.
 After the Louisiana Purchase in 1803, the Americans made life much harder for enslaved people and free people of color.
 In 1817 the mayor passed an ordinance that forbade enslaved people from congregating anywhere other than Congo Square.
 Because they had no where else to go, come Sunday the square would be packed with people playing music, dancing, selling goods, and doing religious ceremonies, all brining the traditions of their ancestors to their activities.
-The blending of these sounds is thought to be how jazz got its start and the blending of religions is how New Orleans got its own unique form of Voodoo.
+The blending of these sounds is thought to be how jazz got its start.